ZocoLini/cuqdyn-c/README.md

   ```
 - **Data file:**
   The data file containing a mtrix of observed data and the initial value
   needed to solve the ODE.
-The data file can be a .mat file where the first matrix
-  found will be used (`test/data/lotka_volterra_data_homoc_noise_0.10_size_30_data_1.mat`)
-  or a txt file written with the following format:
+The data file should be a txt file written with the following format:
   ```
   # The first row is gonna be used as the initial condition
   31 3 # Matrix dimensions so the parsing is easier